padraic-edwards/secure-helm3-toolchain/README.md

 - build container image on every Git commit,
 - use a private image registry to store the built image, automatically configure access permissions for target cluster deployment using API tokens than can be revoked,
 - check container image for security vulnerabilities,
 - use a Helm chart to conduct the deployment of each release, abstracting away continuous integration via Helm command parameters.
-Reuse existing Tiller (Helm server) if detected, install it if missing (allowing to control Helm version via env property in pipeline)
+Allowing to control Helm version via env property in pipeline (HELM_VERSION)
 - use an explicit namespace in cluster to insulate each deployment (and make it easy to clear, by "kubectl delete namespace"),

 ![Icon](./pipe.png)